XargonoX/rrooaarr-angular-challange/README.md

 ### Optional

-Implement a Bar Chart with ng2-charts which displays the Data over Time and automatically updates with the state.
+Implement a Line Chart with ng2-charts which displays the Data over Time and automatically updates with the state.